Broker Publishing

 ↓

-BotUpdatePublishingFilter ← messaging-producer
+BotUpdatePublishingFilter ← messaging-api (producer auto-config)

 ↓